Floby/node-disect/README.markdown

 Process a bisection on indexes ranging from min to max (max not included) returning the first that satisfies the predicate.
 This means that all indices superior to the one returned MUST validate the predicate as well.
+If no index validates the predicate, then max is returned

 * min - Number: the minimum index against which to test
 * max - Number: no indices will be tested that are equal or greater than this